Robert Boboc

-Robert Florin Boboc (born 27 May 1995) is a Romanian professional footballer who plays as a midfielder.
+Robert Florin Boboc (born 27 May 1995) is a Romanian professional footballer who plays as a midfielder for Liga II club 1599 Șelimbăr.

+Club career

 Boboc was formed as a player at the best academies from Pitești: Argeș Pitești, Nicolae Dobrin Football Academy and Dănuț Coman Football Academy.
 At senior level he played for Mioveni, Universitatea Cluj, Argeș Pitești and Hermannstadt.
 He made his Liga I debut on 16 May 2015 for Universitatea Cluj in a 0-0 draw against FC Brașov.